madeinoz67/omiocnc-x6-2200epl/docs/mods/cooling.md

 [^1]: Algaecide active ingredient is [Diuron](https://apvma.gov.au/node/12511)
 ### Algeacide [^1]

-Purchased form local Bunnings hardware store in the ponds section.
+Purchased from the local Bunnings hardware store in the ponds section.

 !!! warning
     Dose is 5ml / 300l, so not alot is required